tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ![Configure](../images/sequencemanager/configure.png)

 ### Shutdown of Sequencers
-Once an observation is complete, cleanup for that observation may involve shutting down all Sequencers of that observing mode.
+Once an observation is complete, and the operator determes that it is necessary to configure for a new observing mode, cleanup for the current observation may involve shutting down all Sequencers of that observing mode.
-Sequence Manager provides shutdown sequencers API variations which allow to shutdown of all Sequencers of an observing mode, shutdown of all Sequencers belonging to specific subsystem, shutdown of a particular Sequencer, and shutdown of all running Sequencers.
+Sequence Manager provides shutdown sequencers API variations which allow:

+* shutdown of all Sequencers of an observing mode,
+* shutdown of all Sequencers belonging to specific subsystem,
+* shutdown of a particular Sequencer,
+* shutdown of all running Sequencers.

+@@@note
+The various shutdown options are also available to handle possible issues during observation execution.
+@@@

 ![ObservationStart](../images/sequencemanager/sm4.png)

+This use case explains the most important way Sequence Manager is used.

 ### Other APIs
-Apart from APIs explained above, Sequence Manager also provides following APIs:
+Apart from APIs explained above, Sequence Manager also provides following useful APIs:

 * getRunningObsModes - gives information about all running observing modes
 * startSequencer - start a Sequencer for the provided subsystem and observing mode